-Methane is a potent greenhouse gas (GHG) and when it is released into the atmosphere it has a much higher immediate global warming impact than carbon dioxide.
+Methane is a potent greenhouse gas.
+When it is released into the atmosphere it has a much higher global warming impact than carbon dioxide.
 Natural gas consists mainly of methane.

 Methane emissions performance

-In 2020, our total methane emissions were 67 thousand tonnes compared with 91 thousand tonnes in 2021.
+In 2022, Shell’s total methane emissions were 40 thousand tonnes compared with 55 thousand tonnes in 2021.
 The decrease was, in part, due to a shutdown of the Trans Niger Pipeline, the handover of operations in OML 11 and reduced flaring at SNEPCo (all in Nigeria), as well as the divestment of our Permian assets in the USA.
-Methane emissions were less than 5% of Shell’s GHG emissions on a CO2-equivalent basis.
-More than 60% of our reported methane emissions in 2020 came from flaring and venting in our upstream and midstream (for example, storage and processing) operations.
+Methane emissions were less than 2% of Shell’s greenhouse gas emissions on a CO2 equivalent basis in 2022.
+Around 65% of our reported methane emissions in 2022 came from flaring and venting in our upstream and midstream operations.

 Over the last few years, we have implemented more accurate methods for calculating fugitive emissions.
 We also encourage industry-wide action on methane emissions reduction by participating in voluntary initiatives.

 For example, we co-developed the voluntary UN-led Oil & Gas Methane Partnership (OGMP) 2.0 reporting framework and continue to implement enhanced methane emissions measurement and reporting.
 Under OGMP 2.0, Shell achieved Gold Standard status for the 2022 reporting year.